Skip Navigation

 The framework, which will run for four years with an option to extend for an additional two years, consists of a fully accessible list of trusted suppliers to help deliver a range of professional services to upgrade and maintain the National Library of Scotland’s existing estate.

-As part of a wider design team, our Edinburgh-based real estate team will provide a full scope of professional capabilities, namely project management, cost and commercial management, safety, health and quality, and building information modelling.
+As part of a wider design team, Turner & Townsend's Edinburgh-based real estate team will provide a full scope of professional capabilities, namely project management, cost and commercial management, safety, health and quality, and building information modelling.

-Mark Bruce, Project Director, Real Estate, UK, said:
+Mark Bruce, Project Director, Real Estate, Turner & Townsend, UK, said:

 “With an established network of clients in the culture and heritage market here in Scotland and our national expertise in retrofit and refurbishment of existing buildings, we’re delighted to add the National Library of Scotland to the mix and to be part of a very important journey in helping to enhance its existing estate.”